fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 * allows ease of offline access to content,
 * provides native content ordering and navigation,
-* is being consumed by an increasingly large group of people, at an increasing rate, as a result of the prominence of e-readers <a href="http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/" rel="nofollow" target="_blank" class="link-external">source</a>,
+* is being consumed by an increasingly large group of people, at an increasing rate, as a result of the prominence of e-readers <a href="http://www.pewinternet.org/2014/01/16/e-reading-rises-as-device-ownership-jumps/" rel="nofollow" class="link-external">source</a>,
 * offers additional semantics that help describe text structure and function, and
 * helps give content authors a platform to seamlessly include rich features such as text-to-speech, content narration, and media alternatives.